I am a student, do I have to go to class?

 Are University Recreation Centers open?

-All Recreation Centers across the University system are closed until further notice.
+All Recreation Centers across the University system are developing plans for reopening.
 Recreation and Wellness programs, other than those supporting student mental health needs, are also developing plans to resume in accordance with University health experts and the Minnesota Department of Health.
 Please check with those offerings directly for the most up-to-date information.

 Travel and events